vivekvajipey/frontend-bungo/README.md

 # 🤖 Bungo

-> A philosophical game where humans prove their worth to AI, powered by World ID.
+> An experimental game where humans prove their worth to AI, powered by World ID.
 Built by humans, for humans.
+> A gallery of human-AI dialogues - profound artifacts of HAI

 ## 🎯 The Concept